 Goal Expand the trail system Recreation Community Preservation Act Short term - Natural Resources, Open Space and Recreation Committee; funding next 5 yrs. chapter DPW; Open ' Space Committee; Schools Build additional trails for hiking/passive recreation. o Connect Three Bridges to Chestnut Mountain Trail to dovetail with historic and cultural elements ns o Expand trail system to other woodland areas (example of Williamsburg Woodland Trails) Actions Create map of trails that includes difficulty rating and accessibility notes, parking, etc. Ac Post trail maps on Town website and make available paper trail maps at Town Hall Improve signage at trail parking and along trails.
 Add benches along walking routes.
-Goal Ensure older adults in Hatfield can age in CoA (lead); Community Preservation Act Short term - place Housing funding; Executive Office of next 5 yrs.and Health and Social Environment chapter Authority; Housing and Livable ongoing Redevelopment; Communities grants; Schools; Planning Community Development Board Block Grants Allow accessory apartments by right, both attached and detached and provide information to residents so that more in Town understand the value of this approach.
-Look at zoning for additional rental housing oppo onal rental housing opportunities within walking distance to amenities and services. v Redevelop existing properties for small congregate homes and update zoning to allow.
-Actions Consider locations for temporary supported housing so that renters who lose housing have a place to go. ٩ Connect residents with resources for energy upgrades, including information on audits (MassSave) for home improvements; and how to convert to solar power or join community solar programs.
-Explore the possibility of "nearby neighbor netwo and provide help for people who want to age in th so promoting social interaction , perhaps partnering with Smith Academy.
+Goal Ensure older adults in Hatfield can age in CoA (lead); Community Preservation Act Short term - place Housing funding; Executive Office of next 5 yrs.and Health and Social Environment chapter Authority; Housing and Livable ongoing The art are a colour and a colour and a colour are a colour and a colour are a colour and a colour are a colo Redevelopment; Communities grants; Schools; Planning Community Development Board Block Grants Allow accessory apartments by right, both attached and detached and provide information to residents so that more in Town understand the value of this approach.
+Look at zoning for additional rental housing opportunities within walking distance to amenities and services.
+S Redevelop existing properties for small congregate homes and update zoning to allow.
+Actions Consider locations for temporary supported housing so that renters who lose housing have a place to go. ٩ Connect residents with resources for energy upgrades, including information on audits (MassSave) for home improvements; and how to convert to solar power or join community solar programs. • Explore the possibility of "nearby neighbor networks" for help with basic tasks, which could be volunteer run and provide help for people who want to age in th so promoting social interaction , perhaps partnering with Smith Academy.